Raspy, our mascot

 RASP: Redmond Association of Spokenword

 RASP was founded in 1997 to promote literary arts and activities in Redmond, Washington, and the surrounding area.
-We meet on the last Friday of each month from 6:30 PM to 8:30 PM (Pacific time) for a featured presentation and an open-mic reading at the Mi Casa gallery of Centro Cultural Mexicano.
+We meet on the last Friday of each month from 6:30 PM to 8:30 PM (Pacific time) for a featured presentation and an open-mic reading at Centro Cultural Mexicano.
 RASP also holds a monthly writing critique group via Zoom on the second Tuesday of each month from 6:30 PM to 8:45 PM (Pacific time).
 All events are open to the public and usually free.
 Please join us!

 While literature is one of our best avenues for dealing with difficult subjects, remember that our meetings are open to a diverse audience, including young people.
 We ask that your reading does not attempt to normalize discrimination or mistreatment of others.